snymrova/omd-webapp/docs/Zoopharmacognosy/index.md

 ## Practical Application in Domestic Settings

 While zoopharmacognosy may seem complex, it can be practiced at home with the guidance of a professional or through careful research.
 Pet owners can offer their dogs a variety of safe, dog-friendly natural substances and observe their reactions.
-It’s crucial, however, to do this under the supervision of a pet health expert to ensure safety, especially when dealing with potent essential oils or herbs.
+It’s crucial, however, to do this under the supervision of a certified Aromatherapist or Zoopharmacognosy practioner to ensure safety, especially when dealing with potent essential oils or herbs.

 ## Conclusion